clarkevansteenderen/CBC_Tutorials/Tutorial_5/Tut5_ISSR.md

 > ideally be?
 What is considered too lenient, or too strict when
 > scoring?
 How reproducible are the results?
 How do you disentangle PCR
 > errors from scoring errors?
 Some of the issues brought about by
-> scoring peaks is illustrated below:
+> scoring peaks are illustrated below:

 <br/> ![](scoring_errors.png)

 <br/>

-Part A): shows three RFU (Relative Fluorescence Units) threshold levels (a, b and c), the resulting binary output at each, and the consolidated binary output representing a replicate pair (where a 1 and 0 or 0 and 1 outputs a \`?’, the shared presence of a band outputs a “1” and the
+Part A) shows three RFU (Relative Fluorescence Units) threshold levels (a, b and c), the resulting binary output at each, and the consolidated binary output representing a replicate pair (where a 1 and 0 or 0 and 1 outputs a \`?’, the shared presence of a band outputs a “1” and the